Shrimp Curry Noodles

 Hehe.
 Yay!!
 Thanks Helena!

-The color is gorgeous, I love the idea of curry paste fried prawns with noodles.
-It must be so full of flavors and I could eat a whole pan alone once I start with one small bite.
+The color is gorgeous, I love this shrimp noodle dish.
+It is so full of flavors and I could eat a whole pan alone.

 Helene, thanks!!
 I could too!

-This looks beyond amazing!
+This was beyond amazing!
 SO hearty and so delish!
-This looks like the best comfort food!
-I’m so giving this dish a try!!!

 Thanks Amanda!!
 It truly is a delicious dish!

-This looks really yummy.
-I’ve been wanting to put some curry dishes on my rotation for this winter!
+This was really yummy.
+I’ve been wanting to put some curry dishes on my rotation for this winter and this was perfect!

 Thank you Kathryn!!

-I love shrimp anything, and am always looking for new ways to prepare it – this looks fantastic!
-Pinning to try!
+I love shrimp anything, and am always looking for new ways to prepare it – this was fantastic!

 Thanks so much Monica!!

 The shrimp caught my eye!
-This looks amazing!
-I think this might need to happen this week for a nice dinner with my hubby.
+This was amazing!
+I think this might be my hubby’s favorite shrimp dish.

 Thanks for the comment Sara!
 It’s so delicious!